 Gynecomastia (Male Breast Reduction)

 Gynecomastia is the status of enlarged male breast tissue, commonly treated with male breast reduction surgery.
-Specially trained members specialize in gynecomastia for men, as studies show it affects an estimated 40 to 60 percent of the male population.
+At Alpha Male Plastic Surgery, our team specializing in gynecomastia treatments for men.
+Contrary to common belief, studies show gynecomastia affects an estimated 40 to 60 percent of the male population.
 Men who have oversized breasts experience feelings such as embarrassment, emotional distress, as well as avoidance of intimacy.

 - Excess localized fat